paveloom-d/dev/README.md

 Yes.
-The system will not ask the user to enter a password (this makes it easier to run administrator commands, for instance), but it will be asked if you try to establish an [SSH connection](#ssh) with a container from the outside.
+The system will not ask the user to enter a password (this makes it easier to run administrator commands, for instance), but it will be asked if you try to establish an [SSH connection](#so-i-can-connect-to-this-container-over-ssh) with a container from the outside.
 If no password has been set, the connection cannot be established.
 If you want to set this password, run `passwd $USER` as root.

-### So I can connect to this container over SSH?
+### So I can connect to a container over SSH?

 Absolutely.
 Although to establish an SSH connection to the container, you need to map the container's `22` port to any other port available and not occupied on the host machine